web analytics

 Inheritance Tax Advantages

-The potentially exempt transfer mechanism is fundamental to the inheritance tax strategy.
-Share gifts that survive the seven-year period achieve complete inheritance tax exemption, regardless of subsequent value appreciation.
-Even if death occurs within this period, taper relief may reduce the inheritance tax payable if death occurs between three and seven years after the gift.
+The PET mechanism is the heart of the strategy.
+Share gifts that survive the seven-year period become exempt from IHT, regardless of how much those shares have grown in the meantime.
+Even if the donor dies within seven years, taper relief reduces the IHT payable if death occurs between three and seven years after the gift, so the structure still offers some protection.

 Corporation Tax Treatment